Dungeon Siege: Throne of Agony

-Dungeon Siege: Throne of Agony is a role-playing video game for PlayStation Portable developed by SuperVillain Studios and published by 2K Games in the U.S. in 2006, and by Take-Two Interactive in the PAL region in 2007.
+Dungeon Siege: Throne of Agony is a role-playing video game for PlayStation Portable developed by SuperVillain Studios and published by 2K in the U.S. in 2006, and by Take-Two Interactive in the PAL region in 2007.

 Gameplay

 Instead of using the mouse like in the original Dungeon Siege games, the player directly controls the character with the analog stick.
 There are three characters to choose from, customizable as they level up.
 Players can also choose a partner, making a party of a maximum of two characters, but the partner can be changed (ranged, magic, melee).
 A friend can join in ad-hoc wireless play between two PlayStation Portable consoles, forming a party of up to four characters (two characters and two followers).
 Enemies are much more scattered throughout the map rather than having several enemies in one screen at the same time like in Dungeon Siege II.
 Players can unlock exclusive items using codes provided in Dungeon Siege II: Broken World.